Barbarescos Made by Bruno Giacosa

 Produttori del Barbaresco

-and whose grapes had prviously gone into the Produttori's Asili.
+and whose grapes had previously gone into the Produttori's Asili.

-- The Asili plot came with another plot on the border of Asili and Rabajà.
+- The Asili plot from Odore came with another plot on the border of Asili and Rabajà.

 Giacosa bottled this second plot as

-- No Rabajà di Barbaresco was produced in 1999 because of hail storm damage.
+in 1999 when no 1999 Rabajà was produced because of hail storm damage.

 - 2005 was the last vintage from this plot labeled "Rabajà" by Giacosa.

-Beginning with the 2007 vintage Giacosa won't be able to use the name
+not Rabajà.
+Beginning with the 2007 vintage Giacosa has not been able to

-- In 2007, Giacosa is making a white label and red label Asili.
+- In 2007, Giacosa made a white label and red label Asili.

-According to Antonio, the white label Asili will be 80% from the plot formerly
+According to Antonio, the white label Asili is 80% from the plot formerly

-labeled Rabajà, while the Asili Riserva is 100% from the parcel that has previously
+Rabajà, while the Asili Riserva is 100% from the parcel that had

 - In June 2013, Giacosa purchased a new plot in the Rabajà Vineyard.